wolfmanjm/kivy-smoothie-host/README.md

 * sudo apt-get update
 * sudo apt-get upgrade

 smoopi is normally run on bootup, but in order to allow you to login and do the initial setup it is initially down.
-You will need to hook up a keyboard temporarily so you can access the login and run raspi-config etc.(NOTE Do not setup wifi using raspi-config).
+You will need to hook up a keyboard temporarily so you can access the login and run raspi-config etc.

 Once that is done setup smoopi to run on boot by doing...